Characteristic foliations -- a survey: Preparations II: Space of leaves

 $\bullet$ The quotient $D/{\mathcal F}$ can be identified with (the normalization of) the image of $\pi$.
-In particular, $D/{\mathcal F}$ is an algebraic variety and $\pi\colon D\to D/{\mathcal F}$ is a proper morphism.\footnote{We are not quite sure whether this map should be expected to be flat, but it is open.}
+In particular, $D/{\mathcal F}$ is an algebraic variety and $\pi\colon D\to D/{\mathcal F}$ is a proper morphism.
+The map is in general not flat.
+Indeed, by `miracle flatness', the flatness of the equidimensional morphism $\pi$ is equivalent to the smoothness of the leaf space $D/{\mathcal F}$, which is discussed next.